Dhusyanthontraining/test/README.md

 This project demonstrates a complete Business Intelligence lifecycle, from raw data preparation to SQL analysis and dashboard reporting.
 It highlights that operational congestion and scheduling behavior play a larger role in flight delays than distance alone.

-The project serves as a strong portfolio example for Data Analyst and Business Intelligence roles.

 ---

 ## 📁 Project Structure